sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_driver_library.md

 ### DMA

-TBC
+As for [memory mapped IO](#memory-mapped-io) it should be noted that U-Boot source code expects to be executed in an environment with direct access to the system's physical address space, however the library is executed within a virtual address space provided by seL4.

+This can lead to U-Boot drivers executed within seL4 erroneously providing a *virtual* memory address to devices as the address to use for a DMA transfer; DMA transfers performed by devices can only be performed to *physical* addresses.

+To support this issue the library:

+1. Provides the ```sel4_dma``` package as part of its wrapper that:
+   - Provides memory allocation / deallocation routines that utilise the underlying DMA functions proivided by seL4's platform support library.
+   - Maintains a mapping between the physical and virtual addresses, and provide routines to perform address translations.
+   - Provides routines to perform flushing and invalidation of the allocated DMA regions.

+2. Provides an implementation of Linux's ```dma_mapping.h``` interface via the ```sel4_dma``` package.

+3. Provides modifications to the XHCI USB stack, as used by USB 3.0 devices, intended to cover all DMA issues related to *users* of the USB stack (e.g. keyboard, mouse and mass storage devices).

+It is an unfortunate fact that drivers utilising DMA may require manual modifications to function correctly:

+- Drivers using the DMA interface exported by ```dma-mapping.h``` should work without modification; drivers ported to U-Boot from Linux have been seen to use this interface.
+Examples of device drivers for the Avnet MaaXBoard using the ```dma-mapping.h``` DMA interface are the USB driver and the SD/MMC driver.

-- Drivers requiring DMA may need to be modified.
-For XHCI USB all of the required modification have been made in the XHCI stack so other drivers should not require changes.
-Drivers using the DMA interface exported by linux/dma-mapping.h should work; an seL4 specific implementation of this API has been provided by the library.
-Drivers not using either of these mechanisms will need to be updated to use the API exported by sel_dma.h (see the fec_mxc.c ethernet driver as an example).
+- Drivers not using the DMA interface exported by ```dma-mapping.h``` will need to be updated to use the API exported by ```sel4_dma``` wrapper package.
+An example of a device driver for the Avnet MaaXBoard that required manual modifications is the Ethernet driver (see ```fec_mxc.c```).

 ### Console